 As charming (yes, pun intended) as this fairytale is, there is a real-life Cinderella that few people, even few Catholics know about.
 St. Germaine Cousin was a young French shepherdess who was born with a disfiguring disease called scrofula.
 This was a repulsive affliction that caused abscesses of the glands in the neck.
 She also had a crippled hand.
 Germaine’s mother died when she was very young, and her father married again, this time to a woman named Hortense (sheesh, what a name!).
 Much like the beloved Cinderella of the Grimm’s brothers, Germaine was ignored, laughed at, made to sleep in the barn, and was repeatedly beaten and abused by her stepmother.
 She was even chased through her village of Pibrac, with Hortense brandishing a stick behind her!
 Needless to say, Germaine’s life was much more difficult than singing “Sweet Nightingale” among the soap bubbles.

 Her one consolation was the Faith.
 She was given enough schooling to receive her First Holy Communion, but she was otherwise just an ignorant peasant.
-Holy Mass was her special love and solace.
-On one occasion, not having anyone else to watch her sheep, she offered a prayer, asking God to watch over them so she could keep up her daily custom.
+On one occasion, not having anyone else to watch her sheep, she offered a prayer, asking God to watch over them so she could continue her practice of daily Mass, which was her special love and solace.
 Placing her shepherd’s crook in the ground, she crossed a small brook and went on her way.
 Sure enough, her flock never strayed under the eye of the Good Shepherd.
 Having that kind of help is a lot better than singing mice!

 Germaine lived out her entire life in this way.
 Although a social outcast, she was known for her strong yet simple faith, and may have taught catechism lessons to the local children (who seemed to adore her) while resting in the fields with her sheep.
 Supposedly her father came to his senses near the end of her 22 years and wanted her to have a room in the house once more.
 This offer she declined, explaining that she preferred her humble dwelling and the isolation it provided, as it helped her to elevate her prayer life.